PRODUCTS ROOMS Manufacturers & Designers Highlights Offers Info Stores

 Long-lasting products thanks to first-class quality

-Thonet furniture has always been characterized by excellent quality and extreme durability.
-On the one hand, the timeless design of Thonet furniture, which, for example, in the case of the design classics by Marcel Breuer, have not lost none of their topicality since its inception, as well as the high quality of the materials and the excellent production.
-In addition, Thonet furniture is highly respectful of the environment, both during production and in the rare event that it is disposed of.
+Thonet furniture has always been characterised by excellent quality and extreme longevity.
+On the one hand this applies to the timeless design of Thonet furniture, which has lost none of its relevance since its creation, and on the other on the high quality of the materials and production.
+Today Thonet furniture has no negative impact on the environment, neither during production nor during its disposal.

 Future-oriented, sustainable

-With a view to the future, sustainability is a core component of all of Thonet's corporate decisions.
-In particular, new product concepts are therefore carefully checked for recyclability, sustainability and environmental friendliness of the materials.
-The company now draws 100 percent of its electricity from sustainable energy sources.
+Especially with a view to the future, sustainability is a core component in all of Thonet's corporate decisions.
+New product concepts in particular are therefore carefully tested for recyclability, sustainability and environmental friendliness of the materials.
+The company now sources 100 percent of its electricity from sustainable energy sources.
 In order to make a further contribution to reducing the ecological footprint, Thonet has also invested in recycling systems for solvents.

 Certified environmental management

-Thonet's certified environmental management holds its own in international comparison and is based on the three pillars of economic sustainability, ecological sustainability and social sustainability.
-All Thonet employees are trained in accordance with these guidelines and undertake to act accordingly.
-The company communicates clear targets and reports annually on the environmental targets it has achieved.
-In 2020, water consumption, energy consumption, the amount of waste and CO2 emissions were significantly reduced compared to the previous year.
+Thonet's certified environmental management meets the demands of international standards and is geared towards the three pillars of economic sustainability, ecological sustainability and social sustainability.
+All Thonet employees are trained in accordance with these guidelines and are committed to acting accordingly.
+The company communicates clear targets and reports annually on the environmental goals it has achieved.
+In 2020, water consumption, energy consumption, waste volume and CO2 emissions were significantly reduced compared to the previous year.

 Made in Germany

-Thonet has been producing furniture for over 200 years, furniture which today are all Made in Germany.
-With an unbroken passion for materials and craftsmanship, the Thonet design icons and contemporary Thonet furniture are created at the factory in Frankenberg.
-Production there is carried out according to the highest quality standards in several production steps that combine the most modern production technologies and traditional craftsmanship.
+Thonet has been producing furniture for over 200 years, and that is today completely Made in Germany for over 200 years.
+With an unbroken passion for materials and craftsmanship, Thonet design icons and contemporary furniture alike are created at the Thonet factory in Frankenberg.
+Production there takes place according to the highest quality standards in several production steps that combine the most modern production technologies and traditional craftsmanship.

 Environmental goals play a major role at Thonet